peteremiller/School_District_Analysis/README.md

 ## Results
 Below is a picture of PyCity School District.
 The school we are focusing on is Thomas High School.
-THS is a charter shcool and is
+THS is a charter school and is in the under 2000 student category.

 <img src="Resources/pycity.png">
+To better understand how the removal of ninth grade math and reading scores have impacted the analysis I will pose a few questions:

+# How is the district school summary affected?

-The PyCity district summary was affected by removing the ninth grade student scores in math and reading.
-In the pictures below you will see that the
+The PyCity district summary was affected by removing the THS ninth grade student scores in math and reading.
+In the pictures below you will see that the scores for charter schools were higher for percent passing math and percent passing reading.
+Removing the THS student scores lowered the percentages for the entire school disctrict by 4%.

 <img src="Resources/ninthin.png">
 <img src="Resources/ninthout.png">
-After taking a look at both district summaries from pycityschools and pycityschools_challenge there is not a change.

 #How is the school summary affected?

-The over all passing for Thomas High School was 90.94% in pycityschools, with the 9th graders taken out the overall passing shrinks by 0.3 %.

 #How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Overall it does not affect either the reading scores or math scores.
-We are doing an investigation because we believe they are not including most of the 9th graders scores because they might bring the school even further down in test scores.

 #How does replacing the ninth-grade scores affect the following: #Math and reading scores by grade